yasirubhagya/AP_LinuxCANSensor/README.md

 # AP_LinuxCANSensor
-This is a library to interface linux companion board to a ardupilot as a sensor over the CAN BUS
+This is a library to interface linux companion computer to a ardupilot as a sensor over the CAN BUS